lucajbolz/minflux-ml-acceleration/README_ML.md

 ## Limitations

-1. **Distribution Shift**: Models are trained on simulated data.
-Performance may degrade on experimental data with different noise characteristics or photon statistics.
+1. **Different Datasets**: ML was trained on dynamic MINFLUX data (15/20/30nm).
+The paper's MLE results (4.24nm) are from different static measurements (8-32nm).
+Direct comparison on identical data was not performed.

 2. **Distance Range**:
    - Static model: Valid for 6-30nm (training range)